 Accounts are set up in the names of the awarded faculty.
 Faculty members may sign off on service payments, student worker payments, adjuncts, purchases,travel, etc.The FRCAC Office will do our best to guide the faculty with paperwork etc, but overall it is the AWARDEES responsibility to manage transactions and keep up with account balances.
 This helps in preparing those who will later apply for external funding.

-questionnaire within 1 months of the project's completion.
-This
+to complete this questionnaire within 1 months of the project's completion.
+This report

-report should be submitted even if research results in publication.
+should be submitted even if research results in publication.
+Recipients anticipating

 When appropriate, the committee granting funds for a project lasting more than one semester or summer may require interim progress reports before disbursing money for a second semester or summer.

 Failure to submit a final report will result in sanctions not only to the individual but the department.

 FRCAC Acknowledgement - Grant recipients are expected to acknowledge funding by the Faculty Research and Creative Activity Grant Program on articles submitted for publication and/or presentations of creative works.
 If possible, the MTSU Faculty Research and Creative Activity Grant Program should be credited on program announcements distributed at presentations.